digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 **Amulet**: An infrastructure token usable on the Canton synchronizer being used by this application.
-In the case of an application using Canton Network, this will be Canton Coin [4]_.
+In the case of an application using Canton Network, this is Canton Coin [4]_.

 **DSO Party:** The Decentralized Synchronizer Operations Canton Party.
 This is the party that operates the Amulet token in which the provider accepts license payments.
-In the case of a Canton Network Application, this will be the Global Synchronizer Foundation.
+In the case of a Canton Network Application, this is the Global Synchronizer Foundation.

-**Application Provider**: This is a Canton Party representing the legal entity deploying, running, and offering the application to their users (customers).
+**Application Provider**: A Canton Party representing the legal entity deploying, running, and offering the application to their users (customers).
 In a licensing application, this is the entity offering to sell the licenses.

-**Application User**: This is a Canton Party representing the legal entity that is (presumably) a customer of the application provider.
+**Application User**: A Canton Party representing the legal entity that is (presumably) a customer of the application provider.
 In this application this is an entity with a need to purchase a license, and periodically renew it.
 Canton Coin is exchanged for the license.

-Core Workflows Happy Path Business Requirement
+Core workflows happy path business requirement
 ----------------------------------------------

-Issuing a License
+Issuing a license
 ~~~~~~~~~~~~~~~~~

-*Given* an application user (app-user) has been onboarded to the
+*Given* that an application user (app-user) has been onboarded to the
 licensing application

 *When* the application provider (app-provider) instructs the application
 to create a new license for the app-user

-*Then* a new expired license will be created on the ledger and made
+*Then* a new expired license is created on the ledger and made
 visible to the app-user

-Requesting a License Renewal
+Requesting a license renewal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Given* an app-user has a license (l1)